Your page is the most important part of your fundraiser.

 As you can see, you have two different options for uploading a photo.
 (We’ll get to videos a little later.)
 You can either upload one directly from your computer or mobile device, or import one from your Facebook photos.
 (You’ll need to link your Facebook account to your Mightycause account in order to import photos from Facebook.)

-For Pixel’s fundraiser, I chose a photo of her looking at the camera that I felt captured her laid-back personality.
+For Puddles’ fundraiser, I chose a photo of him looking at the camera that I felt captured his laid-back personality.

 It’s not a professional quality photo — it’s just a casual shot I took using my cell phone.
-But it’s large enough to fill the space without being blurry or pixelated (no pun intended), it’s relevant to my fundraiser and personal.
+But it’s large enough to fill the space without being blurry or pixelated, and it’s relevant to my fundraiser and personal.

 Please note that you should put the link to your video in this box, not the “Embed Code.”